Indra55/Singularity-100x_GenAI_Buildathon/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ by the HireAI team
+- Built with ❤️ by the Singularity team
 - Special thanks to all our beta testers and contributors
 - Inspired by the challenges of modern recruitment